You may get a refund if you've:

 If you’ve left employment due to sickness or redundancy, interest is added automatically before we refund your pension contributions.

-To claim a refund, you must complete an RF12 form.
+To claim a refund, complete an RF12 form.

 If you’re in active NHS employment, send this to your employer.

-If you have more than one NHS employer, you only need to submit one RF12 form.
-This must go to the most recent employer that the refund period relates to.
+You must only submit one form if you have more than one NHS employer.
+This must go to the most recent employer the refund period relates to.

-If you’re no longer working in the NHS, send your RF12 form to NHS Pensions.
+If you left that employment over 7 years ago or are no longer working in the NHS, send your RF12 form to us.

 If your RF12 form is processed through Electronic Staff Record (ESR), it can take up to 12 weeks to receive your refund request.

-Once we authorise your refund, a payment will be made to your bank account within 7 working days.
+Once we authorise your refund, we'll aim to make a payment to your bank account within 7 working days.

-If you opt to have the refund paid to a nominee, a payable order in their name will be sent to their address.
+If you opt to have the refund paid to a nominee, a cheque in their name will be sent to their address.

 A letter confirming the payment of your refund will be sent to you.